 - Be social through the YPN Blog and YPN Linkedin subgroup

-- Get discounted rates on designated Chamber programs and events, such as the Legislative Issues Forum and State of the County
+- Get discounted rates on designated Chamber programs and events

 - Subscribe to FlashDrive, a monthly young professional-focused enewsletter that offers tips and resources to help you succeed.

 - Receive assistance with speaker requests, book and resource recommendations to advance as a talented, creative and respected leader.

 Here's how you can get involved and start making connections!